San Antonio Truck Accident Lawyer

 - Trucking Accidents

 There are two major types of truckers: “owner-operator” truckers and “company driver” truckers.
 Owner-operator truckers own their trucks and run their own business.
 Company drivers drive trucks provided to them by their employer.
-When company drivers are involved in a commercial trucking accident, their employers may be liable for injuries and damages if the trucker is viewed to be “at-fault.”
+When company truck drivers are involved in a commercial trucking accident, their employers may be liable for injuries and damages if the trucker is viewed to be “at-fault.”

 Truck drivers are required to abide by a strict set of trucking guidelines designed to severely limit the potential for accidents to take place; however, regardless of the safeguards, commercial trucking accidents invariably happen.